FRosner/spawncamping-dds/README.md

 ### Get Data-Driven Spark

 You can either grab the [latest release artifact](https://github.com/FRosner/spawncamping-dds/releases) or build from source (`sbt assembly`).
-Data-Driven Spark can be cross built against Scala version 2.10.4 and 2.11.2.
+Data-Driven Spark is currently developed and built against Spark 1.2, but can be run against other compatible/minor releases.
+It can be cross built against Scala version 2.10 and 2.11, depending on which version was used to built your Spark.

 ### Contribution